vmoravec/cct/README.md

   The command line interface is powered by `rake` which is a task management tool, more information is available at the [rake Github repo](https://github.com/ruby/rake).

+  Feature tasks begin with `feature` keyword, to test only a particular scenario you need to run some specific `rake` task:

+    rake feature:admin       # Run all scenarios for admin node rake feature:admin:ntp   # Test NTP Server availability on admin node rake feature:admin:os    # Check operating system support for admin node